Intrinsic value (finance): Equity

+See also Replacement value and Tobin's q.

 Real estate

 In valuing real estate, a similar approach may be used.
 The "intrinsic value" of real estate is therefore defined as the net present value of all future net cash flows which are foregone by buying a piece of real estate instead of renting it in perpetuity.
 These cash flows would include rent, inflation, maintenance and property taxes.
 This calculation can be done using the Gordon model.